How SEO & PR Work Together for Better Results

 5. Technical SEO

-Technical SEO includes SEO ranking factors that aren’t the content on the page, and warrants a much longer guide to cover everything!
+Technical SEO includes SEO ranking factors that aren’t the content on the page, and warrant a much longer guide to cover everything!
 For simplicity, technical SEO is all about how a website is built – the code and the structure.
 These include elements such as sitemaps, meta tags, site speed, indexing, and much more.
 Internal and external linking is sometimes included in technical SEO too.

 PR practitioners who are making use of SEO in their PR strategy should be sure to pay attention to technical SEO and how it can help them improve their strategy.
 Technical SEO is a significant part of SEO.
 If your website doesn’t work well for the user, it won’t show as highly in the search results.